-For more information, please see Mr O'Hara or Miss Reed.
+For more information, please see Miss Reed.

-Co-Curriculum BCS Level 2 Certificate in

-IT User Skills (ICDL Extra)
+Co-Curriculum BCS Level 2 Certificate in IT User Skills (ICDL Extra)

-This is an optional course which is designed to ensure that Key Stage 4 students gain a good foundation in ICT and develop their digital literacy skills for future employment.
-Each unit is taught in a practical way, ensuring that students develop the necessary skills to meet the requirements of the course, but also to help them develop the skills necessary for their future careers.
+This is an optional course which is designed to ensure that Key Stage 4 pupils gain a good foundation in ICT and develop their digital literacy skills for future employment.
+Each unit is taught in a practical way, ensuring that pupils develop the necessary skills to meet the requirements of the course, but also to help them develop the skills necessary for their future careers.
 It will consist of one taught period a week either at a lunchtime or after school.
 The BCS Level 2 Certificate in IT User Skills (ICDL Extra) consists of 4 units.

-Word Processing
+Word Processina